temach/reports/INR-Lab-1-Networking-Basics.md

 Easy to setup in GNS3, but it bypasses the TCP/IP stack of the host machine.
 This means that when the GNS3 guest is using the wire the host can not use it at the same time.
 This causes difficult to track down connectivity issues for both guest and host. (for example pinging google.com from the host and the guest at the same time is impossible.
 Ethernet cloud connection is uncomfourtable to use, because normally one  wants to access the network from the host and from the guest simultaneously).

 First of all I changed the netplan configuration inside the ubuntu cloud guest to match the network setup of the host.
+Source: https://www.howtoforge.com/linux-basics-set-a-static-ip-on-ubuntu

 Screenshot of the ubuntu cloud network config.
 ![](https://i.imgur.com/HFCoxG9.png)